awidmer123/RNA_Seq/scripts/2_Mapping/README.md

-## Mapping — HISAT2 & Samtools Pipeline
+# 2_Mapping

-This directory contains the scripts used to run the RNA-seq mapping workflow.
-The pipeline extracts splice/exon information, builds the HISAT2 genome index, aligns paired-end FASTQ reads, and converts the resulting SAM files into sorted/indexed BAM files using samtools inside an Apptainer container.
+This directory contains scripts for read alignment and post-processing in the RNA-seq workflow.
+The final pipeline performs splice site extraction, genome indexing, paired-end read alignment using HISAT2, and conversion of SAM files into sorted and indexed BAM files using samtools within an Apptainer container.

-## Scripts overview

-gtf_process.slurm
+Earlier development iterations have been moved to a dedicated `deprecated/` subdirectory and are not part of the final analysis.

+## Contents and running order

+### 1. `hisat2_process.slurm`
-Extract splice sites and exons from the unzipped GTF file (HISAT2 helpers).
+SLURM batch script extracting splice sites and exon information from the uncompressed GTF annotation file using HISAT2 helper scripts.

-index.slurm
+**Output:**
+- Splice site and exon files for downstream alignment

+---

+### 2. `index.slurm`
-Build the HISAT2 genome index from the reference .fa file.
+SLURM script building the HISAT2 genome index from the reference genome FASTA file.

-mapping.sh
+**Output:**
+- HISAT2 genome index files

+---

+### 3. `mapping2_all`
-Loop over paired FASTQ files and submit one mapping job per sample.
+Wrapper script iterating over paired-end FASTQ files and submitting one mapping job per sample.

-mapping.slurm
+---

+### 4. `mapping2.slurm`
-Run HISAT2 alignment using the genome index and splice site file.
+SLURM batch script performing paired-end read alignment using HISAT2 with the pre-built genome index and splice site information.
-Outputs <sample>.sam and a summary file.

-samtools.sh
-Loop over all .sam files and submit one samtools conversion job per file.

-samtools.slurm
-Convert .sam → .bam, sort, and create .bai index using samtools.

-## Running order of involved scripts

-1. sbatch index.slurm
-2. sbatch hisat2_process.slurm
-3. ./mapping.sh
-4. ./samtools.sh
+**Input:**
+- Paired-end FASTQ files
+- HISAT2 genome index
+- Splice site/exon files

+**Output:**
+- SAM alignment files
+- Alignment summary statistics

+---

+### 5. `samtools2.sh`
+Wrapper script submitting samtools jobs for all generated SAM files.

+---

+### 6. `samtools2.slurm`
+SLURM batch script converting SAM files to BAM format, sorting them, and generating BAM index files.

+**Output:**
+- Sorted BAM files
+- BAM index (`.bai`) files

+---

+## Notes
+- Scripts should be executed in the order listed above.
+- This directory represents the final, reproducible mapping pipeline used in the analysis.
+- Output BAM files are used as input for read quantification in the `3_FeatureCounts` directory.